What is the difference between a quartet and trio?

 Do you need anything from the clients on the day of?

-We do require arm-less chairs provided at the venue.
+We do require arm-less chairs provided at the venue, an area with access to shelter, certain distance from guests, and adequate lighting to be able to read sheet music.
 If the weather has decided to be difficult, then an understanding that we might have to adapt plan A as indicated in our contract, for protection of the instruments.

 Should I add amplification?